vuwank11/ImageResizer-with-Python/README.md

 # ImageResizer-with-Python

 This code resizes an image using a certain scale factor.
+It makes use of Open CV i.e. cv2 module.